 Trevor Williams graduated from Florida State University with a BFA in Graphic Design.
-Moved to NYC to pursue my dream of working in the publishing industry and the city that captured my interest at a young age.
+He then moved to NYC to pursue his dream of working in the publishing industry and to explore the city that captured his interest at a young age.

 Since graduating in 2013, I moved back to Tampa and took a few freelance jobs before moving to New York City in 2015 to be a Designer for Women’s Health Magazine.
 Right before I moved, Jennifer Santoro emailed me about working together on branding for her startup, Vaetas, a company that brings the power of interactive videos to business development.
 I first met Jen while I was working at the Career Center on campus and she was at the then called Center for Leadership & Civic Education.
 I worked with her on a few projects during my time working on campus and was excited to work with Jen again on Vaetas for at least a little while before I got the opportunity with Women’s Health.

 For the past two years, I have worked as a Designer for Women’s Health, and most recently their Associate Art Director.
 While at WH, I design stories in the Food, Fitness, Sex, as well as features in each issue.
 I was the sole designer on the Sex Series that spanned over three issues in 2015; I was the lead designer on the Fitness Flip in 2016, and with my new promotion, I design the newsy and humorous Discuss! section in the front of each issue.
 I was able to work together on the December 2016 Salt feature that received a Society of Publication Design Merit for Photography.

 Every day at Women’s Health, I get to work with so many smart and creative people who are so talented and knowledgeable of their craft and the publishing industry.
 I’m doing what I love in an amazing city, so I couldn’t have asked for anything better.